noma4i/redmine_will_ship/README.md

 ## Features

 Plugin checks your staging/production and mark tickets shipped or not.
-It will try to find linked commits from issue in your git history stored as file.
+It will try to find linked commits from issue in your git history stored as file at endpoint(harbor)

-  * You can select different rules
+  * You can select different rules like 'All commits should present' or 'At least ONE commit is present'
+  * Custom Field called 'Shipped' is updated to 'Yes/No' if at least ONE harbor is shipped.

 ## SHOW TIME
 ### Plugin